Insider’s Guide to Real-World WV Locations in Fallout 76

 Real-life WV Site: Berkeley Springs State Park

 Berkeley Springs State Park is located in the center of Berkeley Springs, W.V.
-Long before the first Europeans discovered the warm waters of Berkeley Springs, it was already a famous health mecca which attracted Indians from the St. Lawrence Seaway in Canada and the Great Lakes to the Carolinas.
+Long before the first Europeans discovered the warm waters of Berkeley Springs, it was already a famous health mecca that attracted Indians from the St. Lawrence Seaway in Canada and the Great Lakes to the Carolinas.
 Since the bathhouse first opened in 1930, thousands have enjoyed the variety of baths and treatments in the warm mineral waters that flow from the springs at a constant temperature of 74.3 degrees Fahrenheit.

 Fallout® 76 Location: Prickett’s Fort